javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 alert( !0 ); // true
 ```

-A double NOT is sometimes used for converting a value to boolean type:
+A double NOT `!!` is sometimes used for converting a value to boolean type:

 ```js run
 alert( !!"non-empty string" ); // true
 alert( !!null ); // false
 ```

-That is: the first NOT converts the value to boolean and returns the inverse, and the second NOT inverses it again, so we have a plain value-to-boolean conversion.
+That is: the first NOT converts the value to boolean and returns the inverse, and the second NOT inverses it again, at the end we have a plain value-to-boolean conversion.

 There's a little more verbose to do the same -- a built-in `Boolean` function: